 The following entry and search procedures represent general guidelines and shall not be interpreted as a rigid policy.

 - Augustana personnel (hereafter referred to as staff) will identify themselves before entering a room, apartment or theme house.

 - Staff are authorized to enter if the assigned occupants are either not present or if staff are refused entry.

-- The purpose of the entry will be communicated to occupants when possible.
+- If possible, the purpose of the entry will be communicated to occupants.